 plantations of Alder and Oaks and, beside the brook in Dales Wood, an area of coppiced Alder (picture right).

 Corsican Pine used to be the Forestry Commission's conifer of choice for lowland plantations in England.
 However, that has changed since they realised that mature trees are very susceptible to Red Band Needle Blight.
 There are still several blocks of this non-native species in Fineshade Wood, which were planted in the early 70's.
-Most obvious are the trees around the main carpark at Top Lodge which have been thinned (see photo left).
+Formerly there were pines around the main carpark at Top Lodge (see photo left).
 Elsewhere there are much less attractive plantations such as that shown on the right.

 There's an ugly block inside the area that Forest Holidays wanted to develop.
-Corsican Pine is normally felled at an age of 55-65 years so we may expect it to be removed before long.
+Corsican Pine is normally felled at an age of 55-65 years so like those around the carpark they will also be removed before long.

 Cathedral Tree - Beech